 A set containing the zero vector is linearly dependent.
-Summary - ▶ A set of vectors is linearly independent if removing one of the vectors shrinks the span; otherwise it's linearly dependent. - ▶ There are several other criteria for linear (in)dependence which lead to pretty pictures. - The columns of a matrix are linearly independent if and only if the RREF of the matrix has a pivot in every column. - ► The pivot columns of a matrix A are linearly independent, and you can delete the non-pivot columns (the "free" columns) without changing the column span. - ▶ Wide matrices cannot have linearly independent columns.
+Summary - ► A set of vectors is linearly independent if removing one of the vectors shrinks the span; otherwise it's linearly dependent. - There are several other criteria for linear (in)dependence which lead to pretty pictures. - The columns of a matrix are linearly independent if and only if the RREF of the matrix has a pivot in every column. - The pivot columns of a matrix A are linearly independent, and you can delete the non-pivot columns (the "free" columns) without changing the span of the columns. - Wide matrices cannot have linearly independent columns.
+Warning These are not the official definitions!